Data erasers - Clear visitor information from the site

 To complete this example, register the data eraser so that it is invoked by the system on the Right to be forgotten tab of the Data protection application in Xperience.

-Open the DataProtectionRegistrationModule.cs file, and add the following line to the OnInit method.
+Open the DataProtectionRegistrationModule.cs file, and add the highlighted code to the OnInit method.

 C#